 Step 1: Read the program information to see the qualities needed for student success.

 Step 2: Ensure that you meet all of the admission requirements listed above.

-- The first round of selection will start Dec.
-1 (fall intake) or July 1 (winter intake).
-Applications will be reviewed monthly and selection is done on a continuous basis.
+- The first round of selection will start in October.
+Applications will be reviewed daily by the Office of the Registrar and selection is performed on a weekly basis by the program.

 - Applicants who apply after the program has been filled will be placed on a waitlist and may be invited to complete the selection process if a seat becomes available.

 - The School of Health and Public Safetywill forward a selection package to those that meet the admission requirements.